On the composable security of weak coin flipping: Security of weak coin flipping under composition

 \section{Security of weak coin flipping under composition}

-Section~\ref{sec:neg} highlights the difficulties when formulating the security of WCF in the AC framework.
+\Cref{sec:neg} highlights the difficulties when formulating the security of WCF in the AC framework.
 Fortunately, despite these difficulties, there is a prospect of attaining positive outcomes regarding the composability of such protocols.
-This section starts by highlighting the limitation of the stand-alone security definition (Definition \ref{def:wcf-stand-alone}) in the context of composition.
-Subsequently, we introduce global security as an extension of the stand-alone definition to encompass possible interdependencies between the outputs of the WCF protocol and other components in a larger system.
+This section starts with the limitation of the stand-alone security definition (\Cref{def:wcf-stand-alone}) in the context of composition.
+Specifically, for the construction of unbalanced WCF from a balanced one, we propose a condition (Inequality~\eqref{eq:cond-ubwcf}) which, while implicit in~\cite{chailloux2009optimal}, is essential in the security proof of the unbalanced WCF protocol depicted there.
+Subsequently, we introduce global security as an extension of the stand-alone definition to encompass possible interdependency between the outputs of the WCF protocol and other components in a larger system.
 Furthermore, we establish the condition under which global security is maintained.